Infertility: United States

-These time intervals would seem to be reversed; this is an area where public policy trumps science.
-The idea is that for women beyond age 35, every month counts and if made to wait another six months to prove the necessity of medical intervention, the problem could become worse.
-The corollary to this is that, by definition, failure to conceive in women under 35 is not regarded with the same urgency as it is in those over 35.

 United Kingdom

 In the UK, previous NICE guidelines defined infertility as failure to conceive after regular unprotected sexual intercourse for two years in the absence of known reproductive pathology.
 Updated NICE guidelines do not include a specific definition, but recommend that "A woman of reproductive age who has not conceived after 1 year of unprotected vaginal sexual intercourse, in the absence of any known cause of infertility, should be offered further clinical assessment and investigation along with her partner, with earlier referral to a specialist if the woman is over 36 years of age."

 Other definitions

-Researchers commonly base demographic studies on infertility prevalence over a five-year period.
-Practical measurement problems, however, exist for any definition, because it is difficult to measure continuous exposure to the risk of pregnancy over a period of years.
+Researchers commonly base demographic studies on infertility prevalence over five years.

 Primary vs. secondary infertility

 Primary infertility is defined as the absence of a live birth for women who desire a child and have been in a union for at least 12 months, during which they have not used any contraceptives.
-The World Health Organisation also adds that 'women whose pregnancy spontaneously miscarries, or whose pregnancy results in a still born child, without ever having had a live birth would present with primarily infertility'.
+The World Health Organization also adds that 'women whose pregnancy spontaneously miscarries, or whose pregnancy results in a stillborn child, without ever having had a live birth, would present with primarily infertility'.

-Secondary infertility is defined as the absence of a live birth for women who desire a child and have been in a union for at least 12 months since their last live birth, during which they did not use any contraceptives.
+Secondary infertility is defined as the difficulty in conceiving a live birth in couples who previously had a child.

-Thus the distinguishing feature is whether or not the couple have ever had a pregnancy that led to a live birth.